What’s one thing today’s kids and parents have in common? It’s likely that neither is moving around enough.

 But parents can change that, by working out with their children at every age, teaching them the value of exercise in what hopefully will become a lifelong habit.

-“We believe in the high-performance family,” says Eric Hammer, performance training manager and certified strength and conditioning specialist at Baptist Health Performance Training in Louisville.
+“We believe in the high-performance family,” says Eric Hammer, performance training manager and certified strength and conditioning specialist in Louisville.
 “I want Mom and Dad to come work out with us, but I also want little Johnny and little Susie to work out with us, too.”

 Hammer knows that when children see their parents exercising, they absorb that as a habit to be imitated.